-On March 9, 2016, we entered into an employment agreement with William J. Grubbs, our Chief Executive Officer.
-Effective January 2016, Mr. Grubbs' salary was increased to \$685,000, and to \$730,000 effective January 1, 2017.
-The salary is subject to annual review by the Committee and Mr. Grubbs is currently eligible to receive an annual bonus of a target at 100% of his base salary but not in excess of 180% of his base salary based on the level of achievement of performance goals to be established by the Committee.
-Mr. Grubbs is eligible to participate in the Company's equity incentive plan, as well as all benefit plans and fringe benefit arrangements available to our senior executives.
-If Mr. Grubbs' employment agreement is not renewed by us at the end of any employment term, is terminated by us without cause or Mr. Grubbs terminates his employment for good reason (see "Potential Payments Upon Termination or Change in Control" below), and if he is not otherwise entitled to a severance benefits under our Executive Severance Policy, subject to his timely execution of a release, he will be entitled to a severance payment equal to the sum of (i) two years base salary and (ii) two times the average annual bonus paid in the immediately three prior calendar years and (iii) two years health benefits.
-In addition, any and all unvested stock appreciation rights, performance stock awards, stock options or other equity shall immediately vest upon such termination without Cause or for Good Reason.
+Prior to the transition agreement, Mr. Grubbs was a party to an employment agreement with the Company.
+His base salary was subject to annual review by the Compensation Committee and Mr. Grubbs was eligible to receive an annual bonus of a target at 100% of his base salary but not in excess of 180% of his base salary based on the level of achievement of performance goals to be established by the Compensation Committee.
+Mr. Grubbs was eligible to participate in the Company's equity incentive plan, as well as all benefit plans and fringe benefit arrangements available to our senior executives.
+If Mr. Grubbs' employment agreement was not renewed by us at the end of any employment term, was terminated by us without cause or Mr. Grubbs terminates his employment for good reason (see "Potential Payments Upon Termination or Change in Control" below), and if he was not otherwise entitled to receive severance benefits under our Executive Severance Policy, subject to his execution of a release, he would have been entitled to a severance payment equal to the sum of (i) two years base salary and (ii) two times the average annual bonus paid in the immediately three prior calendar years and (iii) two years health benefits.
+In addition, any and all unvested stock appreciation rights, performance stock awards, stock options or other equity shall immediately vest upon such termination without cause or for good reason.